 Planted or fabricated evidence.
 A closely related problem is incriminating evidence that’s planted at a crime scene or on the suspect to justify an arrest and conviction.
 The police or others may even fabricate evidence entirely.
 Although these are serious offenses in and of themselves, that doesn’t mean that a jury won’t be persuaded to convict and imprison the accused.

 False testimony in court.
 Prosecutors often solicit testimony from individuals who may or may not be trustworthy.
 Sometimes, these individuals enter plea deals to save themselves from prosecution, either for the same crime or unrelated ones.
-There’s a lot of pressure to secure a conviction, and this often results in unreliable testimony.
+There’s a lot of pressure to secure a conviction, and this often results in unreliable testimony and ultimately wrongful imprisonment.

 Problems with DNA evidence.
 DNA has become a helpful tool to solve serious crimes like rape and murder.
 But it doesn’t mean that DNA should always have the final word.
 The evidence may be unreliable for several reasons, including mistakes at the lab, tampering with the evidence, or drawing DNA samples from the wrong person.
 All evidence has to be closely scrutinized, even seemingly foolproof DNA evidence.